Internal Investigations

 Internal investigations according to international standards.

-When there is a suspicion of serious misconduct or criminal offences within a company, a mere “clarification of the facts” is no longer enough.
+When there is a suspicion of serious misconduct or criminal offenses within a company, a mere “clarification of the facts” is no longer enough.
 What is needed is a structured internal investigation – legally robust, traceable and reliable.

 I conduct and support internal investigations, among other things on the basis of the United Nations Investigation Manual and comparable international standards.